jason-wolfe/react-transition-transformers/README.md

 ```

 Everything is pretty unstable and in a state of flux.
 The `inertial` transformer is the most mature of them all.

+## Similar work

+It looks like [@pirelenito](https://github.com/pirelenito) and I independently converged on similar component implementations (see: [react-transition](https://github.com/pirelenito/react-transition)).
+The main improvement here as far as I can tell is making a more developer-friendly API.

+[@chenglou](https://github.com/chenglou) approaches things from a different angle, encapsulating the animation state in a mixin and giving more verbose but finer-grained control (see: [react-tween-state](https://github.com/chenglou/react-tween-state));